Bishwas-py/djapy-docs/docs/contribution.md

 ## Getting Started

-1. **Create a django project**: Create a new Django project and install djapy.
+1. **Create a django project**: Create a new Django project; `django-admin startproject my_project`.
 2. **Clone the repository**: Clone your forked djapy repository inside your Django project.
+Structure it as shown below.
 3. **Virtual Environment**: Create a virtual environment and install the dependencies.
 4. **Run the server**: Run the Django server and start developing your feature.
 5. **Development**: Develop your feature or fix the bug.